How Mali's 'Black Panther' became a football icon

 Keita's career began in his home city, where he shone so brightly for Real Bamako and Stade Malien that he caught the eye of a Saint-Etienne supporter in the country.

-Les Verts fan Charles Dagher was working at the Lebanese embassy in Mali, from where he repeatedly wrote to Saint-Etienne imploring them to not only trial Keita but also keep any such plan secret.
+Les Verts fan Charles Dagher was working at the Lebanese embassy in Mali, from where he repeatedly wrote to Saint-Etienne imploring them to not only give Keita a trial, but also keep any such plan secret.

 Given that Mali was unlikely to want to lose a man who had taken both his clubs to the final of what is today's African Champions League, Keita was effectively smuggled out of the country - bundled in the boot of a car.